Rosary for Protestants Program

 nothing but weep and did harsh penances in order

 to appease the anger of God.
-At this point our
+At one point, he feel into a coma after which our

 Lady appeared to him, accompanied by three angels,